isprojects/mstform/README.md

     `decimalPlaces` (default 2) after the period.
 With `allowNegative` (boolean, default true) you can specify if negatives are allowed

+Number and decimal converters also respond to a handful of options through the use of `converterOptions`. `decimalSeparator` specifies the character used to separate the integral and fractional part of a number or decimal.
+`thousandSeparator` specifies the character used to group thousands together.
+`renderThousands` determines whether or not the thousand separators should be rendered.

 ### Boolean

 `converters.boolean`: raw value is a boolean, value is also a boolean.
 The